PostHog/posthog.com/contents/blog/how-we-built-email-onboarding.md

 ## Onboarding 1.0: The one where it started costing lots

-Back in 2022 our onboarding flow was powered by Mailchimp and was very, _very_ simple.
+Back in 2022, our onboarding flow was powered by Mailchimp and was _very_ simple.
 In fact, nobody actually knew what it looked like.
 So, I mapped it in [an RFC](https://github.com/PostHog/posthog.com/issues/3202).

 ![Onboarding 1.0](../images/blog/onboarding/onboarding_1.png)
-<caption>The first map we did of what our email onboarding flow looked like</caption>
+<Caption>The first map we did of what our email onboarding flow looked like</Caption>

 We didn’t do welcome emails for new users, and even our monthly changelog emails were only sent to 660 opted-in users.
 I decided to change this and imported 30,000+ users into that email list.
 The move was covered by our T&Cs and, because it was one email a month about actual product updates, we figured nobody would mind.
 The good news was that we were right and didn't get a single complaint and only a handful of unsubscribes.